jeffrey-hokanson/polyrat/doc/basis.rst

 	* if :math:`x_i` is normally distributed with mean :math:`\mu` and standard deviation :math:`\sigma` use :class:`~polyrat.HermitePolynomialBasis`;
 	* if :math:`\mathbf x_i \in \mathbb{C}^d` for :math:`d\ge 2` and degree greater than 10, use :class:`~polyrat.ArnoldiPolynomialBasis`.

+Most bases are initialized using a set of input coordinates :math:`\mathbf x_i` and a degree.
+We require the input coordinates to determine a scaling to make the basis well conditioned;
+i.e., for the Legendre polynomial basis we perform an affine transformation (which does not alter polynomial basis) such that these input coordinates are in the :math:`[-1,1]^m` hypercube.

 .. autoclass:: polyrat.PolynomialBasis